The nice thing about personal projects is that you build something nice for yourself 🙂

 "VisionScreens" is a new-ish project, with the mission to build church presentation software for myself after using a number of existing solutions (both paid and free).
 I plan to (at least) learn C#, WPF, Sqlite along the way.
 An alpha maybe in 2017/18 summer.
 I'm also keen to move (back) to Qt/Qml/C++ afterwards.
 (This idea has already been on the backburner for a few years.)
 I find UI design enjoyable - prototype screenshots are available here.

 Apart from this project, I also have been doing a bunch of web design on the side, which has come in handy.

 Other stuff can be found on my GitHub, mainly stars for interesting projects.
-GitHub is a great place to find and share examples of code and usages of (obscure) libraries.
+GitHub is a great place to find and share examples of code and usages of (sometimes obscure) libraries.

 - A line-following robot using Lego NXT - From first year, when no-one knew anything about anything.
 I think the aim of the course was to stimulate team work?

-- COMP2121 'Microwave simulator' coded entirely in AVR assembly code - From second year.
+- COMP2121 'Microwave simulator' - From second year.
+Coded entirely in AVR assembly code!
 Just the tip of the iceberg of "tedious project work".
 Sadly COMP2121 is being replaced for new students 🙁

 Any software that I've released are fuuly certified: